 The Five Sub-Fields of Horticulture

-As Professor William L. George explains in his definition, horticulture must be broken down into five distinct disciplines:
+Professor William L. George of the Florida Department of Agriculture breaks horticulture down into five distinct sub-fields:

 - Landscape horticulture